eons-dev/eons.lib/README.md

 ```

-This language style derives from the [Eons Language of Development](https://github.com/develop-biology/language.development).
+This language style derives from the [Eons Language of Development](https://github.com/develop-biology/language.development) (ELD).
 The only real features missing, besides some nicer character choices (e.g. use of `{}` for Execution Blocks) are Space Autofill, and the ability to define functions, classes, and Functors in Parameter Blocks (i.e. `()`).
 So, for now, you're restricted to just lambdas or breaking your larger logic out into a separate Functor.

 The main differences between the Kind syntax and the Eons Language of Development are:
 * The `@eons.kind` decorator is used to declare a Type Block.
 * `this` is used instead of `$` (or `self` in Python).
+* `caller` is used instead of `$$`.
 * Spatial Separation is big endian, rather than how domains are named (i.e. LSB..TLD).
 * Sequences are built by `eons.Flow()`s (still under development).
 * Python STILL does not have multiline comments >:(